 Please keep in mind that if the protocol or channel is changed, and the device is running, you must stop and start it again.
 Ubiqua provides a shortcut for this, the Protocol Stack and Channel menu items of the device contextual menu.
-Right click on a device and make your selection, Ubiqua will automatically restart the device if it was running.
-Items of the device contextual menu.
-Right click on a device and make your selection, Ubiqua will automatically restart the device if it was running.
+Right click on a device and make your selection, Ubiqua will automatically restart the device if it was running.items of the device contextual menu.
+Right click on a device and make your selection, Ubiqua will automatically restart the device selection, Ubiqua will automatically restart the device if it was running.